Meeting-Baas/meeting-bot-as-a-service/README.md

 1. Send Meeting Bots to Google Meet, Zoom and Microsoft Teams in an easy way.

 2. Automate :
-    - data extraction from meetings and conversations via LLMs
+    - data extraction from meetings and conversations via LLM
-    - to save specific data, and make it easily searchable and indexable.
+    - index specific data, and make it easily searchable, retriavable and viewable.

 ## Available Setups